Down and Dirty with Semantic Set-theoretic Types (a tutorial) v0.4

 describes a lazy BDD of either functions or products and is useful for describing functions that are parametric w.r.t. which kind of atom they contain;

-and are the leaves in our BDDs, interpreted as and respectively;
+are the leaves in our BDDs, interpreted as

 describes a BDD node: a 4-tuple with an atom and three sub-trees (whose meaning are described earlier in this section);